Language Requirement and Placement

 The final screen of the placement test will display your score.
 Make a note of this information.
 You may retrieve this information by logging back into your WebCape account.

 Summer placement results are tentative and you will have the opportunity to speak with language faculty members, and to learn about language programs, during on-campus orientation in August.

 Additional Information for Chinese: After completing the Chinese placement test, the last page of the online system will tell you what course you are eligible to enroll in.
 If you have questions about your Chinese placement you may email your score to Professor Sherry Mou at firstname.lastname@example.org and she will offer advice.
 You will also have an opportunity to discuss your placement after you arrive on campus.

 Additional Information for French: After completing the French placement test you should consult this French Placement Guide for help in interpreting your score.
-If you have questions after consulting the guide, contact Professor Cheira Lewis at firstname.lastname@example.org for advice.
+If you have questions after consulting the guide, contact Professor Carrie Klaus email@example.com for advice.
 You will also have an opportunity to discuss your placement after you arrive on campus.

 Additional Information for Italian: After completing your placement test, email your score to Professor Francesca Seaman at email@example.com who will provide guidance about your placement.
 You will have the option to Skype with Professor Seaman this summer or to talk with her in person after you arrive on campus to confirm your placement.

 Additional Information for Spanish: After completing the Spanish placement test the last page of the online system will tell you what course you are eligible to enroll in; the Spanish placement guide also provides information.
 If you have questions about your Spanish placement you may email your score to a professor to ask for advice.
-If the first letter of your last name is A-L please email Professor Maria Luque at email@example.com.
-If the first letter of your last name is M-Z please email Professor Paul Johnson at firstname.lastname@example.org.
+Alejandro Puga (firstname.lastname@example.org).
 You will also have an opportunity to discuss your placement after you arrive on campus.